Inline PTX support#

 Querying warp size#

-PTX defines the WARP_SIZE
+PTX defines the WARP_SZ

 global constant which can be used to access the